enyo/mongo-rest/Readme.md

 The latest **stable** version is always in the `master` branch.
-The `develop` branch is cuttin edge where tests regularely won't completely pass.
+The `develop` branch is cutting edge where tests regularely won't completely pass.
 Only checkout the `develop` branch if you want to contribute.